Why Distributors Need a CRM Tailored to How They Actually Work

 The Unique Nature of Distribution

 Distributors sit at the intersection of manufacturers and customers, serving as critical supply chain facilitators.
-Their work involves managing thousands of SKUs, tracking fluctuating pricing, overseeing inventory levels, and navigating a wide range of customer types — from small retailers to large enterprises.
+Their work involves managing thousands of SKUs.
+Moreover, they track fluctuating pricing, oversee inventory levels, and navigate a wide range of customer types.
+These range from small retailers to large enterprises.

 Sales cycles in distribution aren’t always linear or predictable.
 Orders can come in bulk or in small, frequent batches.
-Account managers often juggle dozens of relationships, many of which require deep product knowledge and an understanding of each customer’s buying behavior and preferences.
+Account managers often juggle dozens of relationships.
+Many of these require deep product knowledge and an understanding of each customer’s buying behavior and preferences.

-This complexity demands a CRM that doesn’t just store contact information, but one that integrates with back-end systems like ERP software, provides accurate inventory and pricing data, and supports order management and customer service — all from a single interface.
+This complexity demands a CRM that doesn’t just store contact information.
+It must integrate with back-end systems like ERP software.
+Additionally, it should provide accurate inventory and pricing data, and support order management and customer service, all from a single interface.

 The Pitfalls of Generic CRM Systems